 Key Insight: Since many symptoms that come alongside histamine intolerance are vague, and no tests are able to definitely rule it out, it can also be overdiagnosed or misdiagnosed.

 The first thing that I would tell you is that I think the term “histamine intolerance” is a horrible phrase to use.
 It can be very misleading, because it is definitely not an intolerance to histamine.
-It is not an allergy or an autoimmune response against histamine, even if it sounds like it!
+Not an allergy or an autoimmune response against histamine, even if it sounds like it!

-Histamine is a normal part of our bodies, and to date, no humans have been documented as being intolerant or allergic to histamine.
-So, above all else, I think that this term really gives off an unclear – and ineffective – first impression for those learning about it.
+Histamine is a normal part of our bodies.
+To date, no humans have been documented as being intolerant or allergic to histamine.
+I think that this term really gives off an unclear, ineffective, first impression for those learning about it.

 So, what is it?
 It is probably more accurate to coin this term as “histamine overload.”
 This is based on the fact that anyone who gets too much histamine, ultimately starts developing these symptoms.